nuxt-modules/leaflet/docs/components/l-circle.md

 # LCircle

-> Draw a path in the shape of a circle around a center positioned at `latLng` coordinates
+> Draw a path in the shape of a circle around a center positioned at `latLng` coordinates.

+> It's an approximation and starts to diverge from a real circle closer to the poles (due to projection distortion).

 ## Demo